Editing Japanese Text Documents

 TextEdit.
 You can start off with this simple but powerful text editor that comes with OS X. TextEdit has the very useful ability to open and save files in a range of different encodings.

-Microsoft Word includes a lineup of features for working in Japanese, like vertical text, "ruby" or furigana and special search options and text formatting not used in English.
+Microsoft Word includes a full lineup of features for working in Japanese, including furigana, vertical text, and special search options.
 To activate these features in Word or other Office programs, you need to use a program called the Microsoft Language Register.
 It should be in the Microsoft Office folder under "Additional Tools"; just open the application and it will give you instructions.

 I don't do graphic design work, so I mostly make do with the Japanese fonts distributed with OS X. For those who want something more, here is a starting point: